 Physical Fitness in Public Safety

 The National Fire Protection Association (NFPA) develops consensus standards relating to aspects of the fire service.
-These consensus standards are not law but they are a nationally recognized standard that outline best practices.
+These consensus standards are not law, but they are a nationally recognized standard that outlines best practices.
 More specifically, NFPA 1582 Standard on Comprehensive Occupational Medical Program for Fire Departments sets a framework for pre-hire and incumbent members of the fire service.

 NFPA 1582 Chapter I of the standard addresses the administration of the standard.
-Chapter I specifies that this standard is applicable to public, governmental, military, private, and industrial fire department organizations providing rescue, fire suppression, emergency medical services, hazardous materials mitigation, special operations, and other emergency services.
+Chapter I specifies that this standard applies to public, governmental, military, private, and industrial fire department organizations providing rescue, fire suppression, emergency medical services, hazardous materials mitigation, special operations, and other emergency services.

 NFPA 1582 Chapter 6 of the standard addresses Medical Evaluations of Candidates.
-The standard specifies that a medical evaluation of a candidate shall be conducted prior to the candidate being placed in training programs or fire department emergency response activities.
+The standard specifies that a medical evaluation of a candidate shall be conducted before the candidate is placed in training programs or fire department emergency response activities.

 NFPA 1582 Chapter 7 of the standard addresses the Occupational Medical Evaluation of Members (incumbent).
 The standard specifies that medical evaluations shall be conducted as a baseline for surveillance and annually thereafter.